mainaGioia/Home4Students/README.md

 - Customise the maps for the points of interests
-- Add timer for the washing machines plus update on the payment system -
+- Add timer for the washing machines plus update on the payment system

 ### Test

-The app has been tested on
+The app has been tested on:
+- Moto G (android N)
 - Google pixel (android N - android O)
 - iPhone 6s (iOS 10 - iOS 11)
 - iPad (iOS 11)